Looking for a Letter of Recommendation? Please read this entire page!

 - If you have many letters going out, consider a dossier service like Interfolio.
 I can submit a general letter, then you can control when it goes out and be assured that your deadlines are met.

-- I’ll send you a note saying the letter was submitted.
+- I’ll send you a confirmation saying the letter was submitted.
 If you haven’t received that three days before the deadline, don’t hesitate to send me a friendly reminder.

 Doctoral students & the job market: This is a very competitive market.
 When I write a letter on your behalf, I need to be able to detail substantive progress toward completing the dissertation, and to enumerate precisely what chapters are done and when you’re likely to defend.
 As a general rule, if you don’t have at least two chapters in very good shape, you’re not ready for the job market yet.
 If you’re looking for a job letter that will take you outside the academy, be sure to be clear with your goals so I can be a great reference for you!

 And remember, please let me know about your acceptances!
 It’s always lovely to hear about student successes—especially if I helped you get there!